Student Handbook – ABCs of Student Life

 - Option to give permission to travel outside of Indiana for school sponsored activities with Academy personnel.

 The white form is available for parents/guardians to complete when their student arrives at the Academy.
-This form must be completed in person by the student’s parents/legal guardians.
-Parents/legal guardians may only make additions to the White Form in person at the Front Desk; however, parents may remove anyone at anytime from the White Form by phone.
+This form should be completed in person by the student’s parents/legal guardians.
+If parents want to make updates remotely, staff will verify the changes by calling the number on file for the student’s legal guardian.
+Parents may remove anyone at anytime from the White Form by phone.